 Score explanation: No, there are no such accessible courses for post-graduate providers.
 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
-2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated medical centres have accessible educational materials for patients.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+Yes, the institution or all affiliated hospitals have accessible educational materials for patients.
+(2 points) Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned:

 Score explanation: According to the sustainability group of the university hospital, there are no such materials.

-3.6.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
-2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated hospitals have accessible educational materials for patients.
+0 3.6.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

+Yes, the institution or all affiliated hospitals have accessible educational materials for patients.
+(2 points) 0 7% Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned:

 Score explanation: According to the sustainability group of the university hospital, there are no such materials.

-Are there additional community engagement and advocacy resources offered at your medical school or institution not yet asked about that you would like to describe?
+Section Total (1 out of 14) Back to Summary Page here Are there additional community engagement and advocacy resources offered at your medical school or institution not yet asked about that you would like to describe?
 If so, please do so below.

-Support for Student-Led Planetary Health Initiatives

-Section Overview: This section evaluates institutional support for student-led planetary health initiatives, such as funding, fellowships, programming, and student groups.
+Support for Student-Led Planetary Health Initiatives Section Overview: This section evaluates institutional support for student-led planetary health initiatives, such as funding, fellowships, programming, and student groups.
 Planetary health is a young field and, as young people facing a future deeply shaped by climate change, students are often some of the first at an institution to engage with it.
 Institutions should provide support for students to engage in sustainability quality improvement (QI) initiatives, discover mentors in their area of interest, and receive funding for planetary health projects.
 4.1.
-Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?

-- 2 Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum. - The medical school or institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - 0 No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+Does your institution offer support for students interested in enacting a sustainability initiative/QI project?
+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points) The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point) No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+(0 points)4 Score Assigned:

 Score explanation: Students4Sustainability was created with the goal of supporting student project concerning sustainability.
-Students4Sustainability

-"UChange" program of "Bildung für Nachhaltige Entwicklung" funds innovative student projects on sustainable development and education for sustainable development as well as support platforms for student projects.
+Students4Sustainability 2 "Platform for Student towards Sustainability" (Centre for Development and Environment) Universität: Studierendenprojekte - Universität Bern (unibe.ch) "UChange" program of "Bildung für Nachhaltige Entwicklung" funds innovative student projects on sustainable development and education for sustainable development as well as support platforms for student projects.
+Additionally the medical school offered financial compensation to support student work on planetary health.

-"Platform for Student towards Sustainability" (Centre for Development and Environment) Universität: Studierendenprojekte - Universität Bern (unibe.ch)

-And the medical school offered financial compensation to support student work on planetary health.

 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?

-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
-0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
-Score explanation: There is only a student group called "Health for Future".
-For funding methods see above.
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points) There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point) 1 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points) Score Assigned: